 This means that nominally Wizz’s A321 claims the crown for the cheapest seat costs in Europe.
 This is a not an inconsiderable achievement, given the economies of scale available to its larger rival, which has more than five times as many seats in the market (128 million for Ryanair vs. 23 million for Wizz).
 It should be noted, however, that Wizz’s larger aircraft means that it needs to attract more passengers at the same seat costs, making Ryanair still technically the more efficient of the two carriers.

 Nevertheless, Wizz’s competitive cost position means that it is well placed to take on Ryanair.
 Hence it is our belief that any future airline consolidation in Eastern Europe is unlikely to be driven by necessity on Wizz’s part.

 Get the full picture.
 How do other LCCs stack up against Ryanair?
-For average fares, seat costs and route performance for all European and US LCCs, contact Jon Soars on +44 (0) 207 856 0159 or at email@example.com
+For average fares, seat costs and route performance, contact Jon Soars on +44 (0) 207 856 0159 or at firstname.lastname@example.org

 Costs based on a 189 seat B737 for Ryanair and a 230 seat A321 for Wizz, based on the most recent published accounts, adjusted for aircraft size and divided by the number of seats.
 Airport and Handling fees are airline average figures.
 Direct Operating Costs include maintenance and overflight charges, whilst Aircraft Standing Costs are the ownership and crew costs of the aircraft.